ezzabuzaid/blog/src/content/blog/gentle-introduction-to-typescript-compiler-api.md

 The part of the compiler that does this is called the **Parser** which is responsible for parsing the tokens and building the AST that is then used by the semantic analysis stage.

 So the Tokensizer generates the tokens and the Parser builds the AST.
-You may be wondering (are you?) how the parser knows what the AST should look like, well, it's defined in the TypeScript grammar.
+You may be wondering (are you?) how the parser knows what the AST should look like, well, it's defined in the [Language Grammar](https://pgrandinetti.github.io/compilers/page/what-is-a-programming-language-grammar/).

 A grammar is a set of rules that define the syntax of a language.
 Think of English grammar, it defines the rules of the English language, such as how to form a sentence, how to use punctuation, etc.

-Grammars are usually represented in a form called **Backus-Naur Form (BNF)** or [Antlr](https://www.antlr.org/), which is a notation that describes the grammar of a language.
+Grammar is usually represented in a form called **Backus-Naur Form (BNF)** or [Antlr](https://www.antlr.org/), which is a notation that describes the grammar of a language.

 A simple example of grammars: